Georgian Court University

-Georgian Court University (GCU or Georgian Court) is a private Roman Catholic university in Lakewood Township, New Jersey.
+Georgian Court University (GCU or Georgian Court) is a private Catholic university in Lakewood Township, New Jersey, United States.
 Founded in 1908 by the Sisters of Mercy, the university has more than 1,600 undergraduates and nearly 600 graduate students.

 The institution became a university in 2004 and began admitting male students in 1994 after more than 100 years as a women's college.
 The university is open to students of all faiths, while emphasizing its mission of Mercy, which incorporates respect, justice, integrity, compassion, and service.

 The Lakewood campus (main campus) was added to the National Register of Historic Places in 1978 and was designated a National Historic Landmark in 1985.

 History

 Location

 The main campus was built in 1899 on the former summer estate of the millionaire George Jay Gould, son of the railroad tycoon Jay Gould.

 The Goulds named their home Georgian Court, probably after George or the Georgian-revival architecture.

 The estate was designed by Bruce Price, a New York architect, and was one of his most important residential works.
 He also designed three of the campus's gardens: the Italian Gardens, the Sunken Garden, and the Formal Garden.
 Takeo Shiota designed the Japanese Garden.
 In addition to the gardens, GCU has maintained much of the original architecture and the Sister Mary Grace Burns Arboretum.
 The estate was designated a National Historic Landmark for its architecture and its association with the Goulds.

 In March 2022, GCU announced that it had reached an agreement to sell 42 acres of mostly unused land at the edge of its campus and several administrative buildings along Lakewood Avenue to Beth Medrash Govoha for an undisclosed sum.
 The proceeds of the sale will be used to construct a new center for nursing and health sciences, to reimagine its Casino building (currently used as a multi-purpose office and event space) as a modern student center, to update its Mansion building (currently used for receptions) to be used as an administration hub, and to modernize its student housing/dorm facilities.